csev/csonline/README.md

 2. Copy ```config-dist``` to ```config.php``` and edit with the proper information.

-You also need to check this out:
+You also need to check this out as a top-level folder:

 [git://gitorious.org/lightopenid/lightopenid.git](http://gitorious.org/lightopenid)